rulixiang/deeplab-pytorch/README.md

 Chen, Liang-Chieh and Papandreou, George and Kokkinos, Iasonas and Murphy, Kevin and Yuille, Alan L, [**Semantic Image Segmentation with Deep Convolutional Nets and Fully Connected CRFs**](https://arxiv.org/abs/1412.7062), *ICLR 2015*.
 ### Train and Test
 Before training, you need to download an initial model from [this link](https://github.com/wangleihitcs/DeepLab-V1-PyTorch/blob/master/data/deeplab_largeFOV.pth) and move it to `weights` directory.
-To train and test a DeepLabV1-LargeFOV network, you need at least one gpu device.
+To train and test a DeepLabV1-LargeFOV network, you need at least `1` gpu device.

 ``` bash
 ## train